realpython/python-guide/docs/starting/installation.rst

 Having said that, I would strongly recommend that you install the tools and libraries described in the guides below before you start building Python applications for real-world use.
-In particular, you should always install Pip, and Virtualenv — they make it much easier for you to use other third-party Python libraries.
+In particular, you should always install Setuptools, Pip, and Virtualenv — they make it much easier for you to use other third-party Python libraries.

 Installation Guides
 -------------------

-These guides go over the proper installation of :ref:`Python <which-python>` for development purposes, as well as pip and virtualenv.
+These guides go over the proper installation of :ref:`Python <which-python>` for development purposes, as well as setuptools, pip and virtualenv.

 - :ref:`Python 3 on Mac OS X <install3-osx>`.
 - :ref:`Python 2 on Mac OS X <install-osx>`.
 - :ref:`Python 2 on Microsoft Windows <install-windows>`.
 - :ref:`Python 2 on Ubuntu Linux <install-linux>`.